xebiarohan/Javascript/5_Functions.md

 ```

 4. Hoisting
-   - function expression (function name() { ...}) get hoisted on top means they can be used beofre even their declaration in script
+   - function expression (function name() { ...}) get hoisted on top means they can be used before even their declaration in script
+   -  function statement (const name = function(){...}) get hoisted but without the initialization so we cannot use it before their declaration

 ```
     greet();            // works fine